EU-ECDC/PooledPrevalence/README.md

 The plot shows the “optimization windows” with different colors, ordered by the average score (lower is better).

-We can observe that the best window is achieved with a pool size `s` of 10 or more and with a number of test `w` higher than 108.
+We can observe that the best window (score: -10.89) is achieved with a pool size `s` of 10 or more and with a number of test `w` higher than 108.

 Once a window has been identified, simulation tests can be used to evaluate the statistical performance.
 The tests need to be carried on